W-types in Homotopy Type Theory: Other model categories

 \section{Other model categories}

 As we have seen above, the Quillen model category of simplicial sets provides an interpretation of Martin-L\"of type theory including W-types.
-The argument relied on the fact that W-types can be obtained by repeatedly, and possibly transfinitely, applying the polynomial to the initial object, as well as the fact that simplicial sets form a model category \ct{E} for which: \begin{enumerate} \item[(1)] Trivial cofibrations are stable under pullback along fibrations in \ct{E}. \item[(2)] If $X$ is the filtered colimit of $\{ X_i \, : \, i \in I \}$ and each $X_i \to A$ is a fibration, then so is the induced map $X \to A$. \end{enumerate} We recall that property (1) is equivalent to (1$'$), and is a consequence of the combined properties (1a) and (1b), which also hold in $\SSets$: \begin{enumerate} \item[(1$'$)] If $f: B \to A$ is a fibration then the right adjoint $\Pi_f: \ct{E}/B \to \ct{E}/A$ to the pullback functor preserves fibrant objects. \item[(1a)] The cofibrations in \ct{E} are exactly the monomorphisms. \item[(1b)] \ct{E} is right proper. \end{enumerate} We also notice the following slight strengthening of property (2), true for $\SSets$ and stable under slicing (i.e., the passage from \ct{E} to $\ct{E}/A$): \begin{enumerate} \item[(2$'$)] If $\{ Y_i \to X_i \, : \, i \in I \}$ is a filtered diagram of fibrations between fibrant objects, then $\varinjlim Y_i \to \varinjlim X_i$ is again a fibration. \end{enumerate}
+The argument relied on the fact that W-types can be obtained by repeatedly, and possibly transfinitely, applying the polynomial to the initial object, as well as the fact that it is a model category \ct{E} for which: \begin{enumerate} \item[(1)] Trivial cofibrations are stable under pullback along fibrations in \ct{E}. \item[(2)] If $X$ is the filtered colimit of $\{ X_i \, : \, i \in I \}$ and each $X_i \to A$ is a fibration, then so is the induced map $X \to A$. \end{enumerate} We recall that property (1) is equivalent to (1$'$), and is a consequence of the combined properties (1a) and (1b), which also hold in $\SSets$: \begin{enumerate} \item[(1$'$)] If $f: B \to A$ is a fibration then the right adjoint $\Pi_f: \ct{E}/B \to \ct{E}/A$ to the pullback functor preserves fibrant objects. \item[(1a)] The cofibrations in \ct{E} are exactly the monomorphisms. \item[(1b)] \ct{E} is right proper. \end{enumerate}

 Unfortunately, when trying to extend the argument to categories of simplicial presheaves, one discovers that these two conditions (1) and (2) generally seem to have rather incompatible stability properties.
 For example, while property (1) evidently transfers to the injective model structure on a category $\SSets^{\ct{C}\op}$ of simplicial presheaves, property (2) rarely does.
 And while property (2) evidently transfers to the projective model structure on simplicial presheaves, property (1) generally does not.
 One of the few exceptions to this is the case where \ct{C} is a group: